ycpcs/cs481-fall2018-102-RT/assign/assign01.md

 ## Proposal

-Your first task is to propose a group project that your team will work on.
-Your team must choose a project in which you will design and implement a substantial software system.
+The first task is for us to distribute the 12 students among the four teams designated in the syllabus.
+You should have received an invitation to collaborate on the **CS481/CS482 Senior Design Radio Telescope Google Team Drive**.
+Place your preferences and contact information in **Radio-Telescope Senior Design Teams (2018-2019).xlsx** on the team drive.
+If you have no particulat preference, you can state that.
+I will try to honor your first request, and almost certainly your second request - we will decide this on the first day of class.

-Write a 1 to 2 page report describing the project.
-The report should include the following information:
+Your team should then write a 1 to 2 page report describing your chosen/assigned project.
+In some cases, this work will be an extension of work that was performed by the Engineering Capstone Radio Telescope team this past Summer.
+You will be granted access to the **YCAS: Radio Telescope Project (2018-2019)**.
+Your team report should include the following information:

--   Who are the members of your group?
-Your group should have at least 3 members, but not more than 4.
+-   Who are the members of your team?
+Your team will have at least 2 members, but not more than 4.
 -   What is the URL of the main repository for your project?
 (See next task.)
--   What problem is solved by the system your group will implement?
+-   What problem is solved by the system your team will implement?
 -   What are the major technical challenges you will face?
 -   What technologies (programming languages, libraries, algorithms, hardware devices, etc.) will you use in the implementation of the system?
 -   What kind of user interface will the system have?